History of Microsoft SQL Server: SQL Server 2008

 Spatial data will be stored in two types.
 A "Flat Earth" (GEOMETRY or planar) data type represents geospatial data which has been projected from its native, spherical, coordinate system into a plane.
 A "Round Earth" data type (GEOGRAPHY) uses an ellipsoidal model in which the Earth is defined as a single continuous entity which does not suffer from the singularities such as the international dateline, poles, or map projection zone "edges".
 Approximately 70 methods are available to represent spatial operations for the Open Geospatial Consortium Simple Features for SQL, Version 1.1.

 SQL Server includes better compression features, which also helps in improving scalability.
 It enhanced the indexing algorithms and introduced the notion of filtered indexes.
 It also includes Resource Governor that allows reserving resources for certain users or workflows.
 It also includes capabilities for transparent encryption of data (TDE) as well as compression of backups.
 SQL Server 2008 supports the ADO.NET Entity Framework and the reporting tools, replication, and data definition will be built around the Entity Data Model.
 SQL Server Reporting Services will gain charting capabilities from the integration of the data visualization products from Dundas Data Visualization, Inc., which was acquired by Microsoft.
 On the management side, SQL Server 2008 includes the Declarative Management Framework which allows configuring policies and constraints, on the entire database or certain tables, declaratively.
 The version of SQL Server Management Studio included with SQL Server 2008 supports IntelliSense for SQL queries against a SQL Server 2008 Database Engine.
 SQL Server 2008 also makes the databases available via Windows PowerShell providers and management functionality available as Cmdlets, so that the server and all the running instances can be managed from Windows PowerShell.

 The final SQL Server 2008 service pack (10.00.6000, Service Pack 4) was released on September 30, 2014.

 SQL Server 2008 had mainstream support until July 8, 2014, and extended support until July 9, 2019.
 Volume licensed Standard, Web, Enterprise, Workgroup and Datacenter editions of SQL Server 2008 are eligible for the Extended Security Updates program.
 The first term of yearly installment ended on July 14, 2020, the second term ended on July 13, 2021, and the third term ended on July 12, 2022.
-Those volume licensed editions rehosted on Microsoft Azure automatically receive ESUs until July 11, 2023.
+Those volume licensed editions rehosted on Microsoft Azure automatically received ESUs until July 11, 2023.